Jared Genser: Human rights reports

+Law review articles and op-eds

+Genser has published numerous law review articles and more than 130 op-eds on human rights topics in major newspapers around the world.
+Among law review articles, he has published them on a diverse array of topics including the UN Security Council's application on the responsibility to protect, the Future of the UN Human Rights System, and the EU trade sanctions on Burma, among other topics.

-Genser has published more than 180 op-eds on human-rights topics in major newspapers around the world including The Baltimore Sun, The Boston Globe, The Chosun Ilbo (Seoul), Far Eastern Economic Review, The Huffington Post, The Independent (UK), International Herald Tribune, The Jakarta Post, Los Angeles Times, South China Morning Post, The Sydney Morning Herald, The Nation (Thailand), The Star (South Africa), The Times (UK), The Wall Street Journal, The New York Times, and The Washington Post.
+He has published op-eds in such newspapers as The Baltimore Sun, The Boston Globe, The Chosun Ilbo (Seoul), Far Eastern Economic Review, The Huffington Post, The Independent (UK), International Herald Tribune, The Jakarta Post, Los Angeles Times, South China Morning Post, The Sydney Morning Herald, The Nation (Thailand), The Star (South Africa), The Times (UK), The Wall Street Journal, The New York Times, and The Washington Post.

 Other activities and awards

 Genser is a life member of the Council on Foreign Relations and a Fellow of the Royal Society of Arts.
 He was elected in 2008 as a Fellow to the British American Project.
 In 2009 he was elected as a delegate to the Asia Society's Asia 21 Young Leaders Summit and also as a U.S.-Japan Young Leadership Fellow.
 Genser was a Young Global Leader of the World Economic Forum from 2008 to 2013 and a Member of the World Economic Forum's Global Agenda Council for Human Rights (2010–2011).
 In 2011, he was selected among the Young Leaders of the French-American Foundation.
 He is a recipient of the Charles Bronfman Prize and Liberty in North Korea's Freedom Fighter Award.
 In addition to being qualified to practice law in Maryland and the District of Columbia, he is also a solicitor of England & Wales.
+Gesner co-founded the Neurorights Foundation with neuroscientist Rafael Yuste after both won Global Leadership Prizes from the Tällberg Foundation.

+Genser is also an avid ice hockey player, playing on both the Titans and the Crunch through Hockey North America.